csusbdt/app594/LOGIN.md

 - __db__ the app database
 - __fb__ Facebook

+### Authentication credentials

+The app uses the Facebook user ID for it's user ID.
+This is referred to as _uid_ in this document.

 Facebook allows an app to convert short-lived access tokens into long-lived tokens.
-The app uses the long-lived tokens to authenticate users; this document refers to the long-lived Facebook tokens as __secret__.
-The main reason for using the long-lived token for app authentication is because it minimizes the number of messages needed.
+The application uses these tokens as passwords to authenticate the user.
+This document refers to a user's long-lived token as the __secret__.

+The main reason for using the long-lived token for app authentication is because it minimizes the number of messages needed by the app.

-Also, the app uses the Facebook user ID for it's user ID.
-This is referred to as _uid_ in this document.
+Currently, autheticaion is required to access dynamically generated content; all requests for static content are allowed without authentication.

+### Cookies

 The app makes use of long-lived cookies but does not require them.

 The app does not use session cookies; the browser provides the secret on an as-needed basis.

-Currently, all requests for static content are allowed without authentication.
+### Database

-Objects from the database are referred to as _documents_ because we are using a docoment-oriented database (MongoDB).
+Objects from the database are referred to as _documents_ because we are using a document-oriented database (MongoDB).

+### Web Pages

 The system returns 2 web pages: the login page and the game page.

-The login page is the same for all users, and si it can be constructed when the server starts.
-The game page on the other hand contains user-specific information and so is constructed when requested by the browser.
-Both pages have the same URL, which is the root path.
+The login page is the same for all users, and so it can be considered static content.
+However, the login page needs the Facebook application ID, which varies across deployments (development, staging, production).
+For this reason, the page is constructed when the server starts.

+The game page contains the Facebook application ID, uid, secret and a snapshot of the game state when the browser loads the page, so it is constructed when requested by the browser.
+It is the only dynamically constructed Web page in the system.

+Both login and game pages have the same URL, which is the root path.

+### Web service content (Ajax)

+There is a single url used to store application state: __/save__.
+This is requested by the browser when the user clicks the save button.

 ## Case 1: Server start up

-__server -> fb__ Server requests its app token.
-This requires the app to send its appId and appSecret.
+__server -> fb__ The server sends its Facebook app ID and app secret to obtain its Facebook app token.

 __server <- fb__ Facebook returns the app token.